cogtoolslab/cogtoolslab.github.io/_pages/outreach.md

 description:
 ---

-Here are some organizations that we support and/or lead.
+Here are some organizations we work with to improve access to education and training opportunities in computational cognitive science.

 ### [Pathways2AI](https://pathways2ai.ucsd.edu/)
 Pathways2AI is an initiative at UC San Diego that aims to broaden participation in artificial intelligence (AI) and promote AI literacy for everyone.
 We partner with local K-12 schools to inspire students to see how relevant AI is to students' everyday lives, as well as how AI intersects with many other fields, including the arts, humanities, medicine, engineering, & law.
 This program is generously supported by National Science Foundation Award #2047191.
 Learn more about Pathways2AI: [https://pathways2ai.ucsd.edu/](https://pathways2ai.ucsd.edu/).